Makoto Shinkai on His Anime Hit 'Your Name,' Being Called the "New Hayao Miyazaki" (Q&A)

 Former graphic designer Makoto Shinkai eschewed the traditional apprenticeship in a Japanese anime studio and taught himself how to animate digitally.

 Shinkai first caught the attention of audiences in 2002 with his 25-minute Voices of a Distant Star, which he wrote, directed and co-produced.
 That was followed by his first full-length anime feature The Place Promised in Our Early Days in 2004.

-Subsequent works such as Children Who Chase Lost Voices (2011) and The Garden of Words (2013) won him something of a cult following before the enormous recent success of Your Name catapulted him to stardom in Japan.
+Subsequent works such as Children Who Chase Lost Voices (2011) and The Garden of Words (2013) won him something of a cult following before the enormous recent success of Your Name (Kimi no Na wa) catapulted him to stardom in Japan.

-Your Name has already grossed more than 100 times what his last film finished with, become the first anime movie not from Hayao Miyazaki to make more than $100 million and has spent the last nine weekends at the top of the country's box office.
+Your Name has already grossed more than 100 times what Shinkai's last film finished with, become the first anime movie not from Hayao Miyazaki to make more than $100 million, and it has spent the last nine weekends at the top of Japan's box office.

-The director talked to THR's Japan correspondent Gavin J. Blair at the Tokyo International Film Festival about the pressure to make another hit, his love of original scripts, post-Miyazaki anime and why he won't make his favorite novels into films.
+The director talked to The Hollywood Reporter's Japan correspondent Gavin J. Blair at the Tokyo International Film Festival about the pressure to make another hit, his love of original scripts, post-Miyazaki anime and why he won't make his favorite novels into films.

 Why do you think Your Name is such a huge hit?